“The mother crow then alights in the nest, and regurgitates the carrion into the beaks of her hungry chicks.”

 He is the mother crow.

 My shriek of pain sent the hell-thing screeching, too.
-Yellow teeth sunk into the meat of my shoulder, blood soaking my shirt and spattering mother crow’s face and hair and chest.
+The stained teeth sunk into the meat of my shoulder, blood soaking my shirt and spattering mother crow’s face and hair and chest.
 Then the hell-thing scuttled forward, scratching along the wood, along my body, along my face, and a sticky tongue lapped at my open flesh.

 I squeezed my eyes shut and continued to scream, unsure if the sound was in the attic or my mind.
 But then, somewhere in the frenzy of petrified fear, I felt my limbs lightening.
 My muscles tensed as I felt the sedative in my blood losing its grip.
 The pain sent adrenaline shooting through me, and I thrashed.
 The thing screeched as I slammed my knuckles into its bony jaw, catapulting it away from me.
 I heard it latch to the rafters and scuttle there.